 * Tents welcome

 Watchet and the surrounding area has many Guest Houses, Hotels & Holiday Cottages.
 For accommodation in the town go to Visit Watchet.
 When booking please mention on booking you are coming to Watchet for the festival.

 This year we have also teamed up with “My Favourite Holiday Cottages” who offer holiday lets across the UK for those who don’t fancy camping on site, go to their website.

-Watchet LIVE attempt to offer any disabled visitor to the festival as much assistance as possible to ensure you enjoy the festival experience, including:
+Watchet LIVE attempt to offer any Mobility impairment visitor to the festival as much assistance as possible to ensure you enjoy the festival experience, including:

 - Flat camping area

 - Disabled Parking ( an official Blue Disabled badge must be displayed)

 Purchase an adult weekend ticket and parking/live-in vehicle permit if required, Email the online ticket confirmation along with the requested DLA documentation to us at firstname.lastname@example.org and we will review and supply a carer pass for those eligible.

 We offer a free carer ticket for a Personal Assistant if you receive Middle or Higher Rate DLA or Personal Independence Payment (PIP) for Mobility impairment , are aged 16+, and would not be able to come to the festival without assistance.
 On purchasing a ticket please send/email a scanned proof of the above allowance confirmation and once checked a carer pass will be allocated to your purchase.
 Passes are issued at the festivals discretion and subject to availability.